neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab10-Serverless-Functions/LabExercise-4.md

     func start --build
     ```

-1. Observe the function run that occurs about every five minutes.
+1. Observe the function run that occurs in about every five minutes.
 Each function run should render a simple message to the log.

 #### Task 4: Update the function integration configuration